eyereasoner/eye/eyelet/ocellus/README.md

     )].
     ```

-- argus supports querying with queries described in RDF Turtle
+- ocellus supports querying with queries described in RDF Turtle
   e.g.
     ```
     # who is a what?